 Rev. Frank S. Julian, RN, BSN

-Rev. Frank Julian is a BSN prepared RN with over 35 years of experience.
-His passion to help AIDS patients began when he stuck his finger with a “dirty needle” in 1988 at the height of the AIDS scare in America while performing screening tests.
+Rev. Frank’s passion for AIDS relief began when he stuck his finger with a “dirty needle” in 1988 at the height of the AIDS scare in America, while performing screening tests.
 The fear of infecting his wife and leaving his children orphaned tormented him.
-Fortunately he wasn’t infected, but his identification with the disease would haunt him on his first trip to Africa when he was confronted firsthand with the AIDS epidemic.
-While on the trip Frank was asked to send Ensure, liquid nutrition to help AIDS victims battle the disease.
-As a result, he started Ensure for Africa in 2001, which later became FAWN: Fighting AIDS With Nutrition.
-Frank has taken 5 trips to Africa, caring for those suffering and dying of the disease.
-He believes that his latest fictional novel, “AIDS, Love’s Fight” is a vehicle to make the plight of the African infected and his organization known.
-The profits from the book go to fund the growth of FAWN.
-You may purchase his novel on Amazon by clicking here.
+Fortunately, he wasn’t infected, but his identification with the disease was established and on his first trip to Africa in 2001 he was confronted firsthand with the AIDS epidemic.
+He was asked to send Ensure, liquid nutrition to help AIDS victims battle the disease.
+He started FAWN: Fighting AIDS with Nutrition.
+Now after, 20 years and 5 trips later, over 70 shipments of over 350,000 cans have been sent to Haiti, many nations in Africa and beyond globally.

 Greg Baise, RPh